daveweale/appleLoops/README.md

 Example for GarageBand content:
 `/tmp/appleLoops/garageband/2016/mandatory`

 Download path can be overriden with the `-d <folder>` or `--destination <folder>` option.
-If the folder/s don't exist, they're created.
+If the folder doesn't exist, it gets created (make sure you have permission to create directories in the specified destination).

 Subfolder heirarchy remains the same.